henriquecastror/henriquecastror_md/content/teaching/empiricalfinance20202/_index.md

   empiricalfinance20202:
     name: Introduction
     weight: 1
-summary: This is part of my couse about Empirical Finance as of 2020/02.
+summary: This is part of my couse about Empirical Finance in 2020/02.

 title: Introduction
 toc: true